 The addition of Black Sesame powder makes Mochi Donuts even more delicious!
 Crispy and crunchy on the outside.
 Chewy and bouncy on the inside.
 So irresistible!

 What are Mochi Donuts?

 Mochi Donuts are a Japanese-inspired dessert.
 Different from the typical North American doughnut, they are gloriously chewy and stretchy in texture.
 And gluten-free.

 Amazingly, Mochi Donuts are straightforward and simple to make at home.
 The dough is very sticky — but other than that, uncomplicated as they come.

 Made with Glutinous Rice Flour, you may wonder — is this recipe really gluten free?
 Glutinous refers to the kind of rice that’s used — sticky rice or sweet rice which is also sometimes called glutinous.
 So yes, glutinous rice flour donuts are gluten free!

 - Glutinous Rice Flour.
 Also known as Sticky Rice Flour or Sweet Rice Flour, this gluten-free flour can be found at Asian grocery stores and gives mochi donuts their characteristically chewy texture.

 - Black Sesame Powder.
 Nutty and aromatic, they add serious flavor and crunch!
-Black Sesame Powder, bought in a bag, makes this recipe easy and fast.
+Pre-packaged Black Sesame Powder from the store makes this recipe easy and fast.
 Store leftovers in the fridge, as sesame seeds can easily go rancid.

 - Sugar.
 Adds crunch and balances the deep flavor from the black sesame powder.

 - Baking Powder.
 Gives donuts rise without yeast or a starter.

 - Warm Milk.
 The key to a smooth and pliable dough!

 - Oil + Egg.
 The binders bring the dough together.

 - Matcha Glaze.
 Optional but if you like things sweet — a matcha glaze goes SO WELL with these donuts!
 Use the best matcha powder you can find for a vibrantly flavored green glaze.